UX Design Process: A Step-by-Step Guide

 Like Sherlock Holmes, every great UX designer has a process they use to solve problems.
 The UX design process is a framework that designers can use to think through all the necessary steps of creating a great user experience—from research to launch and beyond.

-To learn more about the UX design process and how you can use it to dream up solutions that users love, our UX Design Blueprint Course is a great place to start (it’s one of the most popular courses at Skillcrush!).
+To learn more about the user experience design process and how you can use it to dream up solutions that users love, our Break Into Tech designer track program is a great place to start (it’s one of the most popular courses at Skillcrush!).
 You’ll learn the basics of design thinking, user research, wireframing, and prototyping—everything you need to know to get started in UX design.